-Before working as a designer, François-Noël began his career as a professional dancer.
-Born in Roanne, France, he took his first ballet lessons at the age of seven.
-When he was 13, he went to Paris to study at the Conservatoire National and four years later moved to Brussels to complete his training at Mudra International – the school of Maurice Béjart.
-Subsequently he joined the Dutch National Ballet (Het Nationale Ballet).
-There, he performed and created roles in the classical, neo-classical and contemporary repertoires and worked with internationnally renowned choreographers.
+Before working as a designer, François-Noël started his career as a professional dancer.
+Born in Roanne, France, he took his first dance lessons at the age of seven.
+After studying ballet in Paris and graduating from Mudra International in Brussels, he joined the Dutch National Ballet (Het Nationale Ballet).
+There, he performed and created roles in the entire classical, neo-classical and contemporary repertoires and worked with internationally renowned choreographers.

-Whilst still a dancer, François-Noël created his first costumes for choreographer and Dutch National Ballet Artistic Director Ted Brandsen.
-To this day they maintain a long stating collaboration, with François-Noël designing the costumes for amongst others, Brandsen's Carmen, Pulcinella, Firebird, Coppelia and most recently the large-scale production of Mata Hari.
+Whilst still a dancer, François-Noël created his first costumes for choreographer and at present Dutch National Ballet director Ted Brandsen.
+To this day they maintain a long-standing collaboration with François-Noël designing the costumes for amongst many others Carmen, Romeo&Juliet, Pulcinella, Firebird, Coppelia and Mata Hari.

 For Dutch National Ballet he has also created the costumes for the new productions of Balanchine’s Who Cares? and Ballet Imperial as well as Rachel Beaujean’s new version of Paquita for which he also created the set design.
 Beyond François-Noël’s extensive work for Dutch National Ballet, he has also designed costumes for numerous dance companies including West Australian Ballet, National Ballet of Portugal, Royal Ballet of Flanders, Semperoper Dresden and Théâtre National de Bordeaux.